caribee/Bumblebee/README.md

-# Getting Started With Bumblebee
+# Getting Started With BOT

 ##### Pre-Requisites
 You must have Go installed on your machine.